robtweed/node-mdbm/README.md

        results.ok = true

-	In the example above, the actions are invoked in the Mumps back-end in strict sequence according to their position in the *json* array, ie *action1*, followed by *action 2*.
-The transaction details are sent as a single request to the Mumps back-end from Node.js and the invocation of the commands that make up the transaction occurs entirely within the Mumps back-end system.
+	In the example above, the actions are invoked in the GT.M or Cach&#233; back-end in strict sequence according to their position in the *json* array, ie *action1*, followed by *action 2*.
+The transaction details are sent as a single request to the back-end from Node.js and the invocation of the commands that make up the transaction occurs entirely within the back-end system.
 As a result, the Node.js thread is not blocked.
 The call-back function is invoked only when the entire transaction has completed at the back-end.

 - mdbm.remoteFunction(functionName, parameters, function(error, results) {});

-	Execute a Mumps function.
+	Execute a native GTM or Cach&#233; function.
 This is usually for legacy applications:

 	functionName = function name/reference (literal), eg 'myFunc&#94;theRoutine'
 	parameters = array specifying the values for the remote function's parameters ('' if no parameters required)